-Democratic U.S. Rep. Brad Schneider raised nearly half a million dollars for his reelection bid in during the year’s first quarter, while his Republican opponent says he hasn’t yet put together enough cash to file a report with the Federal Election Commission, despite campaigning for nearly two years.
+Democratic U.S. Rep. Brad Schneider raised almost half a million dollars for his reelection bid in during the year’s first quarter, while his Republican opponent says he hasn’t yet put together enough cash to file a report with the Federal Election Commission, despite campaigning for almost two years.

 Schneider, of Highland Park, is running unopposed for the Democratic nomination for his 10th District seat in the June 28 primary election.
 Lake Forest resident and first-time candidate Joe Severino is running unopposed for the Republican nod.

 Severino began campaigning for the post in 2020, and his lack of fundraising is anomalous.
 Most suburban congressional candidates this cycle have raised and spent tens of thousands of dollars by now – and some much more than that.

 “This is not a serious candidacy,” said campaign expert Kent Redfield, professor emeritus of political science at the University of Illinois Springfield.

 Redrawn for the 2022 election, the 10th District includes parts of Cook, Lake and McHenry counties.

 Congressional candidates must file quarterly financial reports with the FEC once their campaigns collect or spend at least $5,000.
 First-quarter reports covering Jan.
 1 through March 31 were due April 15 and can be viewed at fec.gov.

 Schneider is in his fourth term in Congress.
 He easily won reelection in 2020, when he held a massive fundraising advantage over GOP challenger Valerie Ramirez Mukherjee.
 Schneider serves on the House Ways and Means committee, a subcommittee on health, the House Foreign Affairs Committee and subcommittees covering a variety of national security and foreign policy concerns.